 UNCONFIRMED – VOLUNTARY: A trade that was submitted to the ICE SDR Service by a party that is not the reporting entity as part of a voluntary, supplemental report pursuant to CFTC regulation § 45.12 and for which ICE Trade Vault has only received either PET Data or Continuation Data.

 CANCELLED: An Unconfirmed trade that has been rescinded or a Confirmed trade that has been Busted or for which a full buyout or novation has been completed prior to its effective date.
 In addition, a cleared swap that has been converted into a related futures position.

+ERRORED: A swap that was erroneously reported to the ICE SDR Service and deemed to be submitted to System in error by the User.

+INVALID: A swap that failed the validation requirements of the System.

 Lifecycle Event Status